 "...Thanks," her reply was weaker than a whisper.

-"On to introductions: my name is Pascal Kay Lennart von Moltewitz, son of Weichsel Field Marshal von Moltewitz, the Landgrave of Nordkreuz.
+"On to introductions: my name is Pascal Kay Lennart von Moltewitz, son of Weichsel Field Marshal von Moltewitz, heir to the Landgrave of Nordkreuz.
 What is yours?"

 A Prussian Landgrave?
 Didn't the German Weimar Republic abolish the nobility?